 A properly-installed shake roof can last 50 years or more and weathers to a natural color that complements the rusticity of your log home.

-Wood shingles and shakes expand and contract slightly with changes in heat and humidity.
 It's important that they are installed with a slight gap or space between each one to allow for expansion without splitting.
 If wood shingles and shakes are installed tightly together they can cup or buckle when they expand with humidity.

 Continual advances in roofing products have generated some interesting new choices in green building.